 - Appropriate dress that does not reveal the body in an inappropriate manner, e.g. clothing must not be too tight, too short, or bare at the midriff or sides.
-Sundresses, off the shoulder tops, spaghetti straps, tank tops, sheer or see-through clothing, and clothing with holes above the fingertip length, may not be worn. - Prohibited items of clothing include, but are not limited to, clothing with holes above the fingertip length or other exposure, or clothing that is too short.
+Sundresses, off the shoulder tops, spaghetti straps, tank tops, sheer or see-through clothing, and clothing with holes above the fingertip length, may not be worn. - Prohibited items of clothing include, but are not limited to, clothing with holes about the fingertip length or other exposure, or clothing that is too short.
 Generally, the length of the clothing should fall below the tips of the fingers when arms are fully extended to the side during normal wear; however, due to physical differences in some students, this guide may mean some items are still too short.
-The administration has the authority to make the final decision regarding the appropriateness of the garment length. - Leggings will not be considered a single article of clothing.
+The administration has the authority to make the final decision regarding the appropriateness of the garment length.

+- Leggings will not be considered a single article of clothing.
 They must be covered by garments that fall below the fingertip length and are an appropriate length for the wearer as described above. - Pants, shorts, skirts, etc. must be worn at the waistline.
-Clothing, pants, or shorts which are excessively baggy and/or which are worn so as to expose underwear or body above or below the waist will not be permitted.
+Clothing, pants, or shorts which are excessively baggy and/or which are worn so as to expose underwear or body above or below the waist will not be permitted. - Clothing must be within approximately one size of the student's actual size. - Pajama pants and sleepwear are not acceptable.